gitlabhq/gitlab-shell/README.md

 3. Update `GITLAB_SHELL_VERSION` in the Rails application to the **raw version**.
 (Note: this can be done as a separate MR to that, or in and MR that will make use of the latest GitLab Shell changes.)

-## Updating VCR fixtures

-In order to generate new VCR fixtures you need to have a local GitLab instance running and have next data:

-1. gitlab-org/gitlab-test project.
-2. SSH key with access to the project and ID 1 that belongs to Administrator.
-3. SSH key without access to the project and ID 2.

-You also need to modify `secret` variable at `spec/gitlab_net_spec.rb` so tests can connect to your local instance.

 ## Contributing